+We have extended our STAYWELL free shipping offer through April 30 as many states extend their recommendations to stay home.
 If you are staying home from work, or you have young or college-aged kids students staying home, it’s a great time to get your atlatl and dart set or get an atlatl/dart kit set!
-Thunderbird Atlatl is offering free shipping on orders of $100 or more until March 31st using the coupon code STAYWELL.
+Thunderbird Atlatl will continue offering free shipping on orders of $100 or more until April 30 using the coupon code STAYWELL.

 Just use the coupon code STAYWELL in the coupon portion of the shopping cart.
 Stay Well everyone.